lenskit/lkpy/docs/guide/pipeline.rst

     pipeline; it has the usual downsides of pickling (arbitrary code execution, etc.).
 LensKit uses pickling to share pipelines with worker processes for parallel batch operations.
-2. Save the pipeline configuration with :meth:`Pipeline.save_config`.
+2. Save the pipeline configuration with :meth:`Pipeline.get_config`.
 This saves the components, their configurations, and their connections, but **not** any learned parameter data.
 A new pipeline can be constructed from such a configuration can be reloaded with :meth:`Pipeline.from_config`.